UK Ice Hockey Hall of Fame

 The Selection Committee

-The members of the Selection Committee are Ian Cooper, former winger with Great Britain (80 caps), Cardiff Devils and Durham Wasps, a Hall of Fame member and trustee of the Ice Hockey Players Benevolent Fund; Andy French, general secretary of Ice Hockey UK; David Gordon, a sports historian specialising in ice hockey; Jim Graves, a Canadian/Scottish netminder who now runs his Rockies Sports Bar in Belfast with its impressive display of sports memorabilia; Martin Harris, a former ice hockey referee who has published two books on the history of the sport, including The British Ice Hockey Hall Fame (Tempus Publishing, 2007); and Stewart Roberts, the editor and compiler of The Ice Hockey Annual (1976-2016) and Hall of Fame member.
+The members of the Selection Committee are Ian Cooper, former winger with Great Britain (80 caps), Cardiff Devils and Durham Wasps, a Hall of Fame member and trustee of the Ice Hockey Players Benevolent Fund; Andy French, general secretary of Ice Hockey UK; David Gordon, a sports historian specialising in ice hockey; Jim Graves, a Canadian/Scottish netminder who ran Rockies Sports Bar in Belfast with its impressive display of sports memorabilia; Martin Harris, a former ice hockey referee who has published two books on the history of the sport, including The British Ice Hockey Hall Fame (Tempus Publishing, 2007); and Stewart Roberts, editor of The Ice Hockey Annual (1976-2016) and Hall of Fame member.
 Note: Ian and Stewart were not members of the Selection Committee at the time of their inductions.